arisGio/webpack/README.md

 loaders will make it so you can load images right into your JS or CSS or SASS --> in this example we want to have sass files here, and have webpack compile our SASS or have the loader do it

-npm i -D sass style-loader css-loader sass-loader --> you can use node sass, but probably is deprecated now, maybe it's DART SASS
+<code>npm i -D sass style-loader css-loader sass-loader</code> --> you can use node sass, but probably is deprecated now, maybe it's DART SASS

 before we add our loaders --> create a sass file
 & bring that into index.js